U-Alberta/ADaPT-ML/paper.md

 # Related Work
 This software was developed in tandem with the software architecture described in [@Gutierrez2021], to be presented at CASCON x EVOKE 2021.
 During the development of this software, `Snorkel` progressed into `Snorkel Flow`, a proprietary MLOps system that incorporates data cleaning, model training and deployment, and model evaluation and monitoring into its existing data programming framework.
-A description of how this software compares to other commonly-used packages in this research area.
-Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it.
-A list of key references including a link to the software archive.

 # Acknowledgements
 We acknowledge contributions from Mitacs and The Canadian Energy and Climate Nexus / Le Lien Canadien de L’Energie et du Climat for funding.

 # References

-#Paper:

-Summary: Has a clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?
-A statement of need: Does the paper have a section titled ‘Statement of Need’ that clearly states what problems the software is designed to solve and who the target audience is?
-State of the field: Do the authors describe how this software compares to other commonly-used packages?
-Quality of writing: Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?
-References: Is the list of references complete, and is everything cited appropriately that should be cited (e.g., papers, datasets, software)?
-Do references in the text use the proper citation syntax?